 These are the parts I saved and the remnants of the PCB:

-I haven’t decided yet if I will throw away the PCBs.
+I didn’t decide yet if I will trash the PCBs or otherwise.
 I was thinking of cutting them in rectangles and remove the jagged margins.
-Some areas might be useful for prototypes considering that it seem they are of very good quality (the copper did not go away even with repeated thermal stress).
-Will have to see.
+Some areas might be useful for prototypes considering that it seem they are of very good quality (the copper did not go away even with extended thermal stress).
+Time will tell.
 Next step is to identify all values of the electronic parts and take a closer look at the transistors.
 I am sure will have some pleasant surprises.